timchown/rfc8504-bis/draft-clw-6man-rfc8504-bis.md

-In the absence of observed Router Advertisement messages, IPv6 nodes MAY initiate DHCP to obtain IPv6 addresses and other configuration information, as described in Section 5.5.2 of {{RFC4862}}.
+In the absence of observed Router Advertisement messages, IPv6 nodes MAY initiate DHCP to obtain IPv6 addresses and other configuration information, as described in {{Section 5.5.2 of RFC4862}}.

 Where devices are likely to be carried by users and attached to multiple visited networks, DHCPv6 client anonymity profiles SHOULD be supported as described in {{RFC7844}} to minimize the disclosure of identifying information.
-Section 5 of RFC 7844 describes operational considerations on the use of such anonymity profiles.
+{{Section 5 of RFC 7844}} describes operational considerations on the use of such anonymity profiles.